marcobarilari/bidsme_examples/example1/README.md

 Without `--part-template` option the only column in participants file will be `participant_id`.

-Option `--recfolder nii=MRI` will tell to `bidscoin` that image files are MRI and stored in `nii` folder.
+Option `--recfolder nii=MRI` will tell to `bidsme` that image files are MRI and stored in `nii` folder.
-Without this option `bidscoin` will be unable to find image files.
+Without this option `bidsme` will be unable to find image files.

-Option `--plugin resources/plugins/rename-plugin.py` will tell to bidscoin to load corresponding plugin.
+Option `--plugin resources/plugins/rename-plugin.py` will tell to bidsme to load corresponding plugin.

-Parameters `source/` and `renamed/` tells to bidscoin where to search for source dataset and where place prepared dataset.
+Parameters `source/` and `renamed/` tells to bidsme where to search for source dataset and where place prepared dataset.

 After the execution of preparation, the `rename` folder should contain folders and files:

-- **code/bidscoin**, with log files of the last execution of preparation step
+- **code/bidsme**, with log files of the last execution of preparation step
 - **participants.tsv** and **participants.json** files with formatted and filled participant list, all columns for all subjects must be filled except `handiness`, which should contain only `n/a`
 - **sub-00X** folders for subjects 1-4
   - **ses-HCL** sub-folders with bidsified session name (either `ses-HCL`, if run with plugin, of `ses-s01905` if run without plugin)